WitteShadovv/deferred-apps/README.md

 | **Icons** | N/A | Auto-resolved from Papirus |
 | **Version pinning** | Uses nix-index results | Pinned to your `flake.lock` |

-Use comma for ad-hoc CLI tools; use Deferred Apps for GUI applications you want in your launcher without the upfront download.
+Use comma for CLI tools; use Deferred Apps for GUI applications you want in your launcher without the upfront download.

 ## See Also